petre-renware/renpo/doc_src/about.md

 ## Overview

 **RENware** was established in 2020 as software development company.
-Then it enlarged the activity portfolio to systems integration, architectures design, software engineering, IT projects management, infrastructure systems and all activities under its [competencies list](services.md#competencies).
+Then it extended the activity portfolio to systems integration, architectures design, software engineering, IT projects management, infrastructure systems and more, following its [competencies list](services.md#competencies).

+Now **RENware Software Systems** is a place of innovative and enthusiastic people which dedicated much of their time to research, study and research.

+It is a place for all those who love their work and what they do.
+It is a place for all those who want to share a respectable conduit and a honour code related to computer domains being hardware, software, networking, security, and so on.

 <!-- #FIXME ...about c1 file... review and then drop... -->
 <strong>RENware</strong> is company established officialy in 2020 but with a team with more years of experience and work in computing engineering industry.
 <strong>RENware</strong> is not a company itself but is a cluster of more enthuzistic companies, more of them being small companies or freelancer registrations.
 <strong>RENware</strong> is a cluster (or group if you like to name it so) of innovative and enthusiastic people which dedicated much of their time to research, study and research.